 Aquaplaning occurs on wet roads, especially when driving through pools of water.
 When there is a lot of water on the road, your tyres are unable to clear it quickly enough and you experience a sudden loss of grip, and control, with your vehicle starting to slide.

-4 simple precautions to reduce your risk of aquaplaning
+4 simple ways to reduce your risk of aquaplaning

-Slow down when you see pools of water on the road.
+- Slow down when you see a considerable quantity of water during rolling on the road.
 The faster you drive, the more water your tyres will have to clear.
 As soon as the tyre is saturated, you risk skidding out of control.